 † We only include studies in this figure with information available on the prevalence of household exposure at the population level and the relative risk of transmission to a child due to household exposure.
 Molecular epidemiology studies and mathematical modeling studies included in the Table are not included here.
 The systematic review on tuberculin surveys includes 10 studies but is represented as pooled values in this figure as presented in Martinez et al, 2017.
 We also include two data points for Khan, 2018.
 The first (◎1) uses any exposure <200 meters from the participant’s household (including household exposures) as the parameter.
 The second (◎2) uses exposures that occurred only directly inside the participant’s household.

+Figure 2.
+Pediatric Tuberculosis Disease Risk and Yield from Households and the General Community.